Josh Allen Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Matchup vs. Miami

-- In seven matchups against the Dolphins, Allen averaged 247.3 passing yards per game, 37.2 yards less than his over/under for Sunday.
+- Allen averages 247.3 passing yards per game in seven matchups against the Dolphins, 37.2 fewer yards his over/under in Sunday's game.

-- Allen threw multiple TDs in all of those outings against the Dolphins.
+- Allen threw multiple touchdown passes in all of those contests against the Dolphins.

 - This week Allen will face the NFL's 31st-ranked pass defense (311.6 yards allowed per game).